mozilla/lightbeam/doc/data_format.v1.0.md

 1. Should we be tracking the HTTP Method (GET, POST, etc.) of each connection?
 2. Is 10 minutes the right granularity to obfuscate the timestamps to?
 Should there be a random component?
 3. (Not a question, more of an implementation note) We also want to keep track of the tab a connection is loaded in, internally.
 This is used both to determine the `sourceVisited` value and for per-tab visualizations.

-## Converting from Format 0 to Format 1.0

-Because so much information is thrown away in Format 0 (subdomains, absolute timestamps, protocol, multiple connections, protocol, path and query depths), there is not a lot that can be restored.
-At best we could create a starting point for moving forward, listing a single connection for each referrer in each potential tracker, with timestamps synthesized from, say, the previous day's Date() + the Format 0 "timestamp".
-Given that the point of Format 1.0 is to track data over time, and the Format 0 does not have much in the way of time data, I'm not actually sure how much value there is in this.